High Contrast Mode:

 Arrive Early!

-Miss the traffic and get to the Front Gate by 10am to see the arrival of the Royal Court!
+Miss the traffic and get to the Front Gate by 9:30am to see the Front Gate opening!

 icon